Theofilos-Chamalis/Linux-Mint-Essentials/README.md

 <p><strong>Just download it and run the command sh Linux-Mint-Essentials.sh</strong></p>

 <p><em>* Note that you must be root for it to work (type su and enter your password before you begin)</em></p>
+<p><em>All the procedure is executed automatically.
+At the end of the script you will be prompted to enter your password again if you want to reboot and apply all the changes, or press Ctr+C to cancel and reboot manually later.</em></p>

 <p><em>Tested in Linux-Mint 64bit and therefore working in all ubuntu-like 64bit distros.</em>
 <br><br><br></p>